Laff-A-Lympics: The Scooby Doobies

 This team drew mainly from the 1970s Hanna-Barbera cartoons, particularly the "mystery-solving" series derived from Scooby-Doo, whose titular character served as team captain.

-The early production art for the series showed Jeannie from the Jeannie series and Melody, Alexander, Alexandra, and Sebastian the Cat from Josie and the Pussycats as members of the "Scooby Doobies" team.
-However, legal problems with Columbia Pictures Television, Screen Gems' successor, prevented this.
-Hanna-Barbera owned Babu, but Columbia controlled all rights to Jeannie's image, including her cartoon form at the time, until Warner Bros. purchased Hanna-Barbera in 1996.
-As a result of these issues, Babu appeared alone as a member of the "Scooby Doobies".
+The early production art for the series showed Jeannie from the animated series of the same name, as well as Melody, Alexander, Alexandra and Sebastian the Cat, all from Josie and the Pussycats, as members of the Scooby Doobies.
+However, legal problems with Columbia Pictures Television, Screen Gems' successor, as well as Archie Comics, prevented them from appearing in the series.
+Although Hanna-Barbera happened to have the ownership of Jeannie character Babu, Columbia had all rights to Jeannie's image, including her cartoon form at the time.
 Similarly, Archie Comics held the rights to the Josie characters.

-In the actual series, Jeannie is replaced by Hong Kong Phooey and the Josie characters were replaced by characters from Captain Caveman and the Teen Angels.
+As a result of all these issues, in the actual series, Babu appeared all by himself as a member of the Scooby Doobies, while Jeannie was replaced by Hong Kong Phooey and the Josie characters were replaced by characters from Captain Caveman and the Teen Angels.

 Among the members of the Scooby Doobies are:

 The Yogi Yahooeys

-This team drew mainly from the 1950s and 1960s Hanna-Barbera cartoons and is the only team of characters made up completely of anthropomorphic animals.
-Grape Ape is the only post-1962 character in the line-up.
+This team drew mainly from the 1950s and 1960s Hanna-Barbera cartoons and was the only team of characters made up completely of anthropomorphic animals.
+Grape Ape was the only post-1962 character in the line-up.

 Among the members of the Yogi Yahooeys are:

 The Really Rottens

-This team is composed of villainous characters that frequently cheated by either giving themselves an unfair advantage in a contest or sabotaging the other teams (and usually had points deducted from their score as a result).
-With the exception of Mumbly and the Dalton Brothers, all of the members are original characters.
+This team was composed of villainous characters that frequently cheated by either giving themselves an unfair advantage in a contest or sabotaging the other teams, often getting themselves penalized for such conducts.
+With the exception of Mumbly and the Dalton Brothers, all of the team members were original characters.

 Originally, Muttley and Dick Dastardly were planned as the leaders of the Really Rottens; however, they could not appear as those characters were co-owned by Heatter-Quigley Productions.
 In their place, Hanna-Barbera used the existing character Mumbly and created the new character Dread Baron.
 Prior to Laff-A-Lympics, on his original show, Mumbly was a heroic detective rather than a villain.
-Following the character's revision as the villainous team leader, he remained a villain in Yogi Bear and the Magical Flight of the Spruce Goose, which is also Dread Baron's only other role.
+Following the character's revision as the villainous team leader, he remained a villain in Yogi Bear and the Magical Flight of the Spruce Goose, which was also Dread Baron's only appearance outside of Laff-A-Lympics.

 The Dalton Brothers appeared in 1950s and 1960s shorts (including the 1958 short Sheriff Huckleberry Hound, which featured appearances by Dinky, Dirty, and Dastardly Dalton, as well as their other brothers Dangerous, Detestable, Desperate, and Despicable).
 However, they were given new character designs for the Laff-A-Lympics series.
-After Laff-A-Lympics, Dinky reappears in The Good, the Bad, and Huckleberry Hound with brothers Stinky (who bears a resemblance to Dastardly Dalton from Laff-A-Lympics), Finky, and Pinky.
+After Laff-A-Lympics, Dinky reappeared in The Good, the Bad, and Huckleberry Hound with brothers Stinky (who bore a resemblance to the Laff-A-Lympics design of Dastardly Dalton), Finky, and Pinky.

 Among the members of the Really Rottens are: